Fire & Brimstone (Deadlands)

 Fire & Brimstone is a supplement published by Pinnacle Entertainment Group in 1998 for the Old West horror role-playing game Deadlands.

 Contents

-Fire & Brimstone details rules for the creation of "Blessed" player characters — "preachers" in the parlance of the Old West — for many major faiths.
+Fire & Brimstone details rules for the creation of "Blessed" player characters — "preachers" in the parlance of the Old West — for several major religions.
 The book includes advice on handling matters of faith during the game, new character archetypes, new miracles, rules for divine intervention and various holy relics.
 The book also includes an adventure scenario titled "The Mission".

 Publication history

 Pinnacle Entertainment Group published the "Weird West" horror role-playing game Deadlands in 1996, and followed up with a variety of supplements, including Fire & Brimstone, a 138-page softcover book designed by John Goff, with interior art by Mike Chen, Mike Clem, James Crabtree, Paul Daly, Kim DeMulder, Geoff Hassing, Scott James, Jeff Lahren, Ashe Marler, Allen Nunis, Andy Park, and Loston Wallace, and cover art by Paolo Parente.
 A Polish-language version, Płacz i zgrzytanie zębów, was published in 2002, and a German-language version, Feuer & Schwefel, was published in 2009.